briankoser/sfc-listeners-guide/episodes/0013-dissecting-dr-horrible.md

   - Matt

 notable_moments:
-firsts:
 prophecy:
+  - host: Matt
+    prediction: "<i class='work-title'>Firefly</i> will be back"
+    veracity: false
-  - {"host": "Matt", "prediction": "<i class='work-title'>Firefly</i> will be back", "veracity": false, "comments": "It's not as of 2018, and Ben and Matt no longer want it to return."}
+    comments: It's not as of 2020, and Ben and Matt no longer want it to return.
 future_episodes:
   - Ben and Matt will go see Batman Live when it's in North America next year
   - Top 5 Sci-Fi Theme Songs